 Here are 5 ways to pay off your student loans faster:

 Even though this sounds like the last thing you want to do, it’s a great step towards repaying your student debt faster.

 Interest is constantly accruing on your principal balance.
 Therefore, by paying more on your monthly payments, you can reduce the cost of your debt on those student loans.

 Before you choose this option, read more about the pros and cons of increasing your student loan payments here.

-Consolidate and Refinance
+2. Consolidate and refinance

 Do you have a steady income and good credit?
 Perhaps consolidating or refinancing your student loans is the way to go.

 If you’re not sure whether or not this option is right for you, read what Federal Student Aid has to say about this option.
 For more information on how to consolidate your student loans, click here!

 Basically, this allows you to pay off the old loan much faster and save money on interest.
 You may also end up with a lower interest rate, so more of your money will be used to pay off the remaining balance quickly.

 If you have federal student loans, are enrolled in a federal repayment plan, and have made 120 eligible on-time payments — you may qualify for student loan forgiveness.
 Especially if you have a full-time job in an eligible state, federal or local public service job or a non-profit job.

 When you are paying back federal student loans, you can enroll in income-driven repayment programs that may allow you to receive student loan forgiveness.

 However, learning when you’re likely to finish paying off your debt can give you an idea of why you should pay it off faster.
 This little piece of information is key for helping you manage debt and work towards moving that date up.

 To make this easier on yourself, review all of your student loans (both federal and private) and make a list of what you owe where.

-If you are lucky, you may be eligible to deduct the student loan interest you paid with your federal student loans… on your federal income taxes (Federal Student Aid).
-This deduction is capped at $2,500 every year.
 However, this tax deduction provides the unique opportunity to lower your overall income tax bill.
 This deduction is possible whether you choose to itemize your deductions on that federal income tax return or simply use a standard deduction.
-The key is to focus on the amount of interest you paid, not your student loan payments as a whole.
-Request Form 1098-E from your student loan servicer and review the requirements.

 Paying off student debt doesn’t have to take a never-ending amount of years.
 A great way to take advantage of lowered interest rates is to explore refinancing.
 Click here to find out about your refinancing options.